 Round dunebroom is found in sandy areas along the Little Colorado River drainage and has been noted in several grazing areas, which are near areas some areas prioritized for weed treatment.
 However, the rarity of its occurrence and its suitable habitat make it unlikely that weed treatments would directly impact the species.
 These isolated populations may be indirectly impacted by trampling, mechanical equipment use, or from herbicide overspray in adjacent areas.
 As a G3 tribally listed species, the Navajo Nation requires surveys for round dunebroom in areas with potential habitat.
 The species conservation measures, however, would likely reduce or eliminate the negative impacts related to such activities.
-These measures include identification of populations in and near the treatment site, flagging or fencing of populations.
+These measures include identification of populations in and near the treatment site, flagging or fencing of populations to establish avoidance buffers, and training crews to identify and avoid known populations.
 These measures would minimize trampling or crushing plants while field crews work in areas with round dunebroom.
 Herbicides would also not be sprayed during windy or humid conditions to prevent overspray or drift to areas adjacent to treatment sites.